 One session I attended was about how to use learning targets and feedback to improve student learning.
 The presenters clarified two definitions that I had previously used interchangeably – learning target and learning goal.
 A learning target is a small, lesson-size chunk of information you want students to learn that day.
 A learning goal, however, is what you want students to know by the end of the overall lesson even if that “lesson” took several days to teach.
 These are more than just objectives.
 Those are for us, the teachers, but learning goals and targets involve both teachers and students.
-They provide a clear purpose for a lesson and students who know what they are suppose to learn often succeed.
+They provide a clear purpose for a lesson and students who know what they are supposed to learn often succeed.

 Learning Target Example

 I’m getting ready to teach my students about data analysis.
 My learning goal that I want students to achieve by the end is to read and construct different types of charts/graphs displaying data.
 There’s no way I can get that done in a 60-minute period with my 4th graders in a single day.
 So, I break it down into daily sessions with each session taking us one step closer to the goal.
 Learning targets would include being able to identify different types of charts, explaining which chart/graph is best to display different data sets, collecting data to display visually before culminating in the creation of our own charts and graphs.

 The real impact of learning goals and targets is how teachers can use them to provide specific feedback that elevates a student’s performance level.
 Your strongest students, for the most part, actively seek your feedback.
 They have strategies for soliciting a response from the teacher that lets them know if they are on the right track.
 But struggling students often lack these feedback strategies.
 We must be more intentional about providing all our students with sufficient feedback that they can answer these questions: